Address: 242 Energy and Environment Laboratory Building

-Description: The Thermo Scientific ISQ LT single quadrupole GC/MS is a high-throughput benchtop instrument that is used to screen, characterize, and quantify organic compounds in diverse matrices.
+The Thermofisher Scientific ISQ LT single quadrupole GC/MS is a high-throughput benchtop instrument that is used to screen, characterize, and quantify organic compounds in diverse matrices.
 It is also equipped with a flame ionization detector (FID) and electron capture detector (ECD), and the autosampler is capable of injecting both microscale liquid and headspace gas samples.

-SEESL GC/MS Capabilities: Our laboratory provides customized mass spectrometry analysis of a broad range of natural products and synthetic organic compounds.
+Analytical capabilities include: Our laboratory provides customized mass spectrometry analysis of a broad range of natural products and synthetic organic compounds.
 Our system is capable of detecting trace contaminants, such as pesticides and other persistent organic pollutants in various environmental matrices; secondary metabolites and other small molecules in biomass; and petroleum compounds in oils and the environment.

-Applications: span natural history, environmental contaminant fate and transport, and microbial biogeochemistry.
+Applications include: span natural history, environmental contaminant fate and transport, and microbial biogeochemistry.

 Recent analyses have included: